 [seeedstudioshare] path = /home/pi/shared writeable=Yes create mask=0777 directory mask=0777 public=no

-[seeedstudioshare]: This defines the address and other configurations related to the shared folders.
-For example, the shared folder will be abe the following address: \\raspberrypi\seeedstudioshare.
-You can rename it to whatever you like to call your shared storage space as well.
+[seeedstudioshare]: This defines the address and other configurations of the shared folder.
+For example, the shared folder will be created at the following address: \\raspberrypi\seeedstudioshare.
+You can rename it to whatever you like as well.

 path: This option contains the address of the directory that is going to be shared.
 If you wish to store the shared folder on an external drive, just change to path option here to point it towards your external drive.

-writeable: With this option set to yes, the folder will be writable.
+writeable: If this option is set to yes, the folder will be writable.

-create mask & directory mask: This option defines the maximum permissions for both files and folder.
-By setting it to 0777, it allows users to read, write and execute.
+create mask & directory mask: This option defines the permissions for the folder and the files it contains.
+By setting it to 0777, it will allow users to read, write and execute.

 public: This option is used to give permission to either give any user access to the folder or restricted access.
 With the option set to “no”, the Raspberry Pi needs a valid user to grant access to shared folders.

 - Now that we are done with the changes made to the file, we will now save it by pressing CTRL + X then Y and hit ENTER.